nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 client.get_stations(...)
 ```

-`SeisComP` is already installed on one of the geophysics servers in room CO-501, such that anyone with properly formatted seismic data will be able to load it into `SeisComP` and use the FDSN web services for their data set.
+SeisComP is already installed on one of the geophysics servers at VUW, such that anyone with properly formatted seismic data will be able to load it into SeisComP and use the FDSN web services for their data set.

 ### Formatting the seismic data archive

-To enable the FDSN web services and load local data sets, `SeisComP` uses the station XML standard for station metadata and the "SeisComP Data Structure" (SDS) for archiving miniSEED waveform data.
+To enable the FDSN web services and load local data sets, SeisComP uses the station XML standard for station metadata and the "SeisComP Data Structure" (SDS) for archiving miniSEED waveform data.

 #### Station XML

 The metadata should be formatted as a [stationXML](https://www.fdsn.org/xml/station/).
-The corresponding `ObsPy` documentation is [here](https://docs.obspy.org/packages/obspy.core.inventory.html).
+The corresponding ObsPy documentation is [here](https://docs.obspy.org/packages/obspy.core.inventory.html).
 If you don't have a station `.xml` file but you have a dataless SEED file, you can convert it to `.xml` using [this tools](https://seiscode.iris.washington.edu/projects/stationxml-converter).

 #### Waveform (`.mseed`) data